digital-asset/daml-finance/docs/source/concepts/asset-model.rst

 :ref:`controllers <type-daml-finance-interface-account-account-controllers-36430>`
 (for incoming and outgoing transfers).

-In our examples, we typically let accounts be owners-controlled, i.e., the owner and the new owner must authorize transfers.
+In our examples, we typically let accounts be owners-controlled, i.e., both the current owner and the new owner must authorize transfers.

 Examples
 ********